Tacos de papa (Mexico)

 ▶ TORTILLA

-It’s made with a dough of water and flour, pressed and cooked.
+It is made from a dough of water and flour, pressed and cooked.

-It is not eaten alone but is the base for typical dishes like tacos, quesadillas, and burritos, often with meat-based fillings.
+It is not consumed alone but is the base for typical dishes like tacos, quesadillas, and burritos, very often with meat-based fillings.

-They vary in size from about 6 to over 12 inches, depending on the region of the country and the dish for which they are intended.
+They vary in size from about 6 to over 30 cm (2.4 to 12 inches), depending on the region of the country and the dish they are intended for.

 ▶ PIADINA

-A typical food product of Romagna, consisting of a thin flatbread made from wheat flour, lard or olive oil, baking soda or yeast (after the 50s), salt, and water, traditionally cooked on a round terracotta slab, after being rolled out with a rolling pin.
+A typical food product from Romagna, composed of a thin flatbread made from wheat flour, lard or olive oil, baking soda or yeast (after the 1950s), salt, and water, traditionally cooked on a round terracotta slab, after being rolled out with a rolling pin.

-The piada, from which the diminutive piadina comes, is traditionally prepared at home, or bought at characteristic kiosks where the piadinare roll it out and cook it on the spot, selling both plain pies and filled ones.
+The piada, from which the diminutive piadina is derived, is traditionally made at home or bought at characteristic kiosks where piadina makers roll it out and cook it on the spot, selling both plain and stuffed piadas.

-It is cut into squares (wedges) that are typically 4, and filled with cured meats or squacquerone cheese or grilled sausage or sliced porchetta.
+It is cut into squares (wedges) which are typically 4, and stuffed with cured meats or squacquerone cheese or grilled sausage or with slices of porchetta.

-Originally the piadina was cooked on a terracotta disc, over time the terracotta gave way to metal.
+Originally, the piadina was cooked on a terracotta disc, but over time, terracotta was replaced by metal.

-I hope I have clarified things a bit…
+I hope this has clarified things a bit…

 On the blog, you can find both recipes: